krzysztofj1234567890/computer-science-basics-tutorials/Kubernetes/kubernetes.md

 ```

 Service types:
 * __ClusterIP__: Exposes the Service on a cluster-internal IP.
 Choosing this value makes the Service only reachable from within the cluster.
-This is the default.
+This is the __default__.
 You can expose the Service to the public internet using an Ingress or a Gateway.
 * __NodePort__: Exposes the Service on each Node's IP at a static port.
 Kubernetes control plane allocates a port from a range specified by --service-node-port-range flag (default: 30000-32767)
 * __LoadBalancer__: Exposes the Service externally using an external load balancer.
 Kubernetes does not directly offer a load balancing component; you must provide one.
 Used on On cloud providers which support external load balancers.
 Traffic from the external load balancer is directed at the backend Pods.
 The cloud provider decides how it is load balanced.
 * __ExternalName__: Maps the Service to the contents of the externalName field.
 The mapping configures your cluster's DNS server to return a CNAME record with that external hostname value.
 No proxying of any kind is set up.